 “MetricMonkey therefore rejects ‘full automation’ and instead focuses on augmentation through the use of advance software capabilities to enable design professionals.”

-If we take planning and building legislation for example, not only do they frequently contradict one another, there is no right or wrong way of designing a building.
-The planning and design process allow flexibility for rules to be broken so that a better, unforeseen solution can emerge.
-This negotiation of multiple, sometime contradictory drivers, is what architects excel at.
-This process is therefore best undertaken by design professionals.
+If we take planning and building legislation, for example, not only do they frequently contradict one another, there is no right or wrong way of designing a building.
+The planning and design process allows flexibility for rules to be broken so that a better, unforeseen solution can emerge.
+This negotiation of multiple, sometimes contradictory drivers, is what architects excel at.
+This process is, therefore, best undertaken by design professionals.
 Any algorithm that seeks to replicate this design process either becomes technically convoluted, or over-reductive to be of any value.
-Calculating areas and undertaking environmental analysis on the other hand, are best undertaken by computers.
+Calculating areas and undertaking environmental analysis, on the other hand, are best undertaken by computers.
 Designers are less concerned by the process of these tasks and instead are more interested in the outcome.
-MetricMonkey therefore rejects full automation and instead focuses on augmentation through the use of advance software capabilities to enable design professionals to do what they do best.
+MetricMonkey, therefore, rejects full automation and instead focuses on augmentation through the use of advance software capabilities to enable design professionals to do what they do best.

 How does MetricMonkey work?

 MetricMonkey is developed on Rhino 6 and Grasshopper 1.0 and runs natively on your PC.
-This means the end user can customise the software to their needs.
+This means the end-user can customise the software to their needs.
 The software works for documents in metres or millimetres and is designed to work at all scales from a single building to multiple buildings over multiple sites.
 It works with 3D topography and is designed to be intuitive and responsive.
-The user simply needs to draw 2D polygons and define certain metrics.
+The user simply needs to draw 2D polygons and define specific metrics.

-Buildings for example can be controlled by specifying the desired number of storeys or the maximum building height.
-All other settings such as floor-to-floor heights are control via the dashboard under the settings tab.
+Buildings, for example, can be controlled by specifying the desired number of storeys or the maximum building height.
+All other settings, such as floor-to-floor heights are controlled via the dashboard under the settings tab.
 Site boundaries are defined in terms of plot number, maximum FSR allowed, and maximum site coverage.
 The software automatically numbers buildings based on the plot in which it resides.

 The dashboard contains five tabs.
-The main landing page contains a summary of the entire development.
-It shows the grand totals across all your buildings and sites.
+The main landing page includes a summary of the entire development and shows the grand totals across all your buildings and sites.
 If an object in the Rhino viewport is selected, users can update or modify its properties directly in the dashboard, allowing quick design iterations without the need to jump back into Grasshopper.

-Various visibility pre-sets are available on the summary tab which allow users to control the visibility of the Rhino viewport from within the Dashboard.
+Various visibility pre-sets available on the summary tab allows users to control the visibility of the Rhino viewport from within the dashboard.
 This means users don’t have to turn on and off component previews in the Grasshopper canvas.
-SEPP65 solar access analysis for example can be run simply by enabling the ‘run analysis’ checkbox and then selecting the solar access visibility tab to see the results.
-Depending if you selected massing or floorplates in the settings tab, the analysis will be run off the different elements.
+SEPP65 solar access analysis, for example, can be run simply by enabling the ‘run analysis’ checkbox and then selecting the solar access visibility tab to see the results.
+Depending on if you selected massing or floorplates in the settings tab, the analysis will be run off the different elements.